 Dingo clicked the button on the radio and whispered, “Okay, Barney… Now!”

-Bruce Dickinson’s low voice boomed from the direction of the Death Unicorn and echoed throughout the trees.
+Bruce Dickinson’s low speaking voice boomed from the direction of the Death Unicorn and echoed throughout the trees.

 “Woe to you, Oh Earth and Sea!